Logistics, South African caution delay Congo combat force

 Analysts say South Africa has also been irked by a perceived slight in the choice of both the brigade’s command, which has gone to a Tanzanian, and the overall U.N. military leadership in Congo, which went to a Brazilian general whose last job was tackling criminal gangs in Haiti.

-“It seems there was a lot of horse trading going on at the United Nations, rather than choosing the appropriate person,” South African defense analyst Helmoed Romer Heitman said.
+“It seems there was a lot of horse trading going on at the United Nations, rather than choosing the appropriate person,” South African defence analyst Helmoed Romer Heitman said.

 This led to some discussion over whether South Africa - keen to flex its regional muscles - might pull out in protest, according to Jason Stearns, director of regional think tank the Great Lakes Institute.

-Rebels may also be using the delay to seize the initiative before the brigade arrives, Stearns said.
+Rebels may also be using the delay to seize the intiative before the brigade arrives, Stearns said.

 “M23 wants to be able to either prevent the Intervention Brigade from arriving altogether or to be in a very strong military position once it arrives,” he said.